 Villas in Menorca

 Menorca is an island of natural treasures, a relaxed atmosphere and dream-like beaches.
+Get a luxurious villa in Menorca and explore the surrounding areas.
 If you are travelling with your family, Cala Fornells is a quiet fishing village with a protected bay, ideal for children.
-Cala Galdana, with shallow waters, lots of activities for the whole family and all the services is the perfect place to enjoy a fantastic time in one of the prettiest bays of the island.
-As a couple, you can have a romantic getaway in Cala en Porter, Maó or Binibeca.
-To finish a fantastic day, enjoy the lively nightlife along the harbour of Maó and Ciutadella, where there are plenty of restaurants and cocktail bars.Fantastic villas by the sea
+If you have a holiday rental in Cala Galdana, enjoy the shallow waters, lots of activities for the whole family and all the services.
+It is the perfect place to enjoy a fantastic time in one of the prettiest bays on the island.
+As a couple, you can rent a villa in Cala en Porter, Maó or Binibeca for a romantic getaway.
+To finish a fantastic day, enjoy the lively nightlife along the harbour of Maó and Ciutadella, where plenty of restaurants and cocktail bars exist.

-If you are planning a trip with your family or your friends and you are looking for a spacious villa by the sea, nothing better than Menorca.
-Along the main coastal resorts of the island you can choose from a wide array of traditional and modern villas with exclusive amenities.
-Choose properties with garden, swimming pool, jacuzzi and lovely patios to enjoy dinings al fresco.
-Admire the morning views from the comfort of your lounge.
-Close to the beautiful beaches, ports and stunning hidden coves, a villa in Menorca is the perfect place to enjoy you dream holidays.
+If you are planning a trip with your family or friends and are looking for a spacious villa by the sea, nothing is better than Menorca.
+Along with the main coastal resorts of the island, you can choose from a wide array of traditional and modern villas in Menorca with exclusive amenities, including:

 Travellers and activities

 Wine lovers can enjoy a unique experience visiting Bodegas Binifadet, a beautiful high-quality winery with a rustic brick interior that creates a romantic and warm atmosphere.
-Take a guided tour of the vineyards for two, see the wines first hand, how they are prepared and stored and culminate your visit with the tasting of 3 delicious wines paired with cheese and wine jam.
+Book a villa in Menorca and take a guided tour of the vineyards for two.
+See the wines first-hand, how they are prepared and stored, and culminate your visit by tasting 3 delicious wines paired with cheese and wine jam.
 All the products are grown naturally, keeping sustainable methods that give Menorca its status as a Biosphere Reserve.